-For most of the past decade, the Elmbrook School District near Milwaukee, Wisconsin, held its high-school graduation ceremonies in the sanctuary of an evangelical Christian church.
-A cross towered over the dais --from where graduation speakers addressed the class and graduating seniors received their diplomas.
+For nearly a decade, the Elmbrook School District near Milwaukee, Wisconsin, held its high-school graduation ceremonies in the sanctuary of an evangelical Christian church.
+A cross towered over the dais -- upon which graduation speakers addressed the audience and graduating seniors received their diplomas.

 Happy New Year!
 After a break for the holidays, I'm back at work here at Americans United.
 And, as far as I know, it's back to school for kids across the country today, too.

 In an effort to make everyone's lives easier in 2010 – including students, parents, teachers and school officials – we'd like to start things off by asking all public school staff to make this a constitutionally sound new year and resolve to uphold the wall of separation between church and state.